Fletcher Allen, a Vermont university hospital and medical center, serves all of

 Huntington's disease is a rare condition that causes parts of the brain to break down, or degenerate.
 It is also called Huntington's chorea.
 The disease causes rapid, jerky body movements and the loss of normal mental abilities (dementia).
 Huntington's disease can cause personality changes, behavior problems, and memory loss.
 Symptoms usually develop after age 40.
 There is no known cure.
 But treatment with medicines may help control the involuntary movements and behavior changes.

 A blood test can show whether you have the changed gene.
 You may want to have genetic counseling if you are thinking of having the test.
-Genetic counselors are experts who can explain what the test means, tell you the benefits and risks of the test, and answer your questions.
+Medical geneticists and genetic counselors are experts who can explain what the test means, tell you the benefits and risks of the test, and answer your questions.
 But you make the decision about whether to have the test.

 What Is the Test?